damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 input deck.
 As such, the term is a misnomer and it is always written in this document in italic.

-%PG41: Don't understand the need for exeternalization if accessible from the input deck; maybe don't need to be in that document%

 An example of how *sensitivity coefficient* is defined in the input deck is shown below,